-A paradigm shift has expanded the role of bariatric surgery from a focus on the effects on obesity to include the effects on metabolic disorders, specifically type 2 diabetes.
-Because of the improvements seen in metabolic disorders, bariatric surgery is sometimes referred to as "metabolic surgery."
-This shift is reflected in a position statement issued by the International Diabetes Federation (IDF) in 2011 [34].
+As stated, a paradigm shift has expanded the role of bariatric surgery from a focus on the effects on obesity to include the effects on metabolic disorders, specifically type 2 diabetes.
+This shift is reflected in a position statement issued by the International Diabetes Federation (IDF) in 2011 [35].
 In this statement, the IDF supports bariatric surgery as a treatment option for select patients with type 2 diabetes.
-This position is endorsed by the American Association of Clinical Endocrinologists in their 2015 guidelines for comprehensive diabetes care, and the use of bariatric surgery for treatment of type 2 diabetes has been endorsed by more than 50 organizations [97; 98; 99].
-In addition, the American Diabetes Association has included bariatric surgery in the treatment algorithm for type 2 diabetes [11].
+This position is endorsed by the American Association of Clinical Endocrinologists in their 2022 updated guidelines for comprehensive diabetes care, and the use of metabolic and bariatric surgery for treatment of type 2 diabetes has been endorsed by more than 50 organizations [120; 121; 122].
+In addition, the American Diabetes Association has included metabolic and bariatric surgery in the treatment algorithm for type 2 diabetes [25].
 The connection between type 2 diabetes and obesity has become increasingly clear as the prevalence of both conditions has risen.
 Exercise and weight loss are now established as ways to reduce the risk of developing type 2 diabetes.
-The Look AHEAD trial, designed to evaluate the effects of weight loss on cardiovascular risk in patients with diabetes, has published early data demonstrating improved diabetes control with a lifestyle intervention designed to promote weight loss [100].
+The Look AHEAD trial, designed to evaluate the effects of weight loss on cardiovascular risk in patients with diabetes, has published early data demonstrating improved diabetes control with a lifestyle intervention designed to promote weight loss [123].
 Using portion control, a home-based exercise program, and optional weightloss medication, patients in this study lost an average of 8.6% of initial weight.
-At present, however, some of the strongest data linking weight loss to improvement in diabetes come from studies of bariatric surgery.
+At present, however, some of the strongest data linking weight loss to improvement in diabetes come from studies of metabolic and bariatric surgery.
 Reviews and meta-analyses of publications concerning bariatric surgery have consistently found improvement or resolution of diabetes in the majority of patients.

-The AHRQ evidence report related that, in published bariatric surgery case series, diabetes improved or resolved in 69% to 100% of cases [23].
-In the meta-analysis by Buchwald and colleagues, among studies that reported resolution of diabetes, 76.8% of patients had complete resolution [7].
+The AHRQ evidence report related that, in published bariatric surgery case series, diabetes improved or resolved in 69% to 100% of cases [19].
+In the meta-analysis by Buchwald and colleagues, among studies that reported resolution of diabetes, 76.8% of patients had complete resolution [8].
 In studies that also reported improvement, 86.0% had either resolution or improvement.
-A 2007 review found that diabetes resolved in more than 75% of bariatric surgery patients [9].
+A 2007 review found that diabetes resolved in more than 75% of bariatric surgery patients [2].

 In the SOS study, at two years of follow-up, diabetes had resolved in 21% of conventionally treated patients and 72% of surgery patients.
-Among those who had been followed for 10 years, the recovery rate was 13% for conventional treatment compared with 36% for surgery [8].
+Among those who had been followed for 10 years, the recovery rate was 13% for conventional treatment compared with 36% for surgery [70].

-In 2008, researchers published data from a randomized controlled trial comparing lifestyle change, including the option of medication to treat obesity, to LAGB in patients with type 2 diabetes [101].
+In 2008, researchers published data from a randomized controlled trial comparing lifestyle change, including the option of medication to treat obesity, to LAGB in patients with type 2 diabetes [124].
 Out of 60 patients enrolled, 55 were followed to two years.
 Starting BMI was between 30 and 40, and diabetes diagnosis was recent, having been made within the past two years.
 The surgery group lost 62.5% of excess body weight, and 73% experienced remission of type 2 diabetes.
 In the non-surgical group, excess weight loss was 4.3% and diabetes remission was 13%.
-Remission of diabetes correlated with weight loss and also with lower hemoglobin $A{1c}$ (Hb $A{1c}$ ) levels at baseline.
-A study published in 2012 showed remission of type 2 diabetes in 62% of RYGB patients at a six-year follow-up [180].
+Remission of diabetes correlated with weight loss and also with lower hemoglobin A1c (HbA1c) levels at baseline.
+A study published in 2012 showed remission of type 2 diabetes in 62% of RYGB patients at a six-year follow-up [125].